-NOTE - At the end of this test, a time period of ≥ 1 s is allowed for possible latency in the adaptation inhibit command.
-R{in} is switched off to prevent further adaptation before the inhibit command is effective.
-A time period of 150 ms is allowed before the adaptation inhibit command to clear the impulse response of an echo path.
-R{in} is switched on again to perform the measurement.
+NOTE - At the end of this test, a time period of $\geq 1$ s is allowed for possible latency in the adaptation inhibit command. $R{in}$ is switched off to prevent further adaptation before the inhibit command is effective.
+A time period of $\tau = \max(t_d, 150)$ ms is allowed before the adaptation inhibit command to clear the impulse response of an echo path. $R{in}$ is switched on again to perform the measurement.
+The 500 ms waiting time before measurement is not needed, if the contents of the bandpass filter and exponential filter in the measurement device are set to zero (flushed) before any measurement is performed.

-Bibliography [1] in I.9 shows a wide variation of performance for different languages for this test.
+Bibliography [1] in I.8 shows a wide variation of performance for different languages for this test.
 Note that test 3B is even more sensitive to real speech variations and CSS may not provide adequate approximation of real speech for this test.